Online sessions available through the autumn/winter term. Please do get in touch!

 Caversham Primary School, Reading.

-With Owl and the Lost Boy – my sequel to A Girl Called Owl – coming out in October 2020, I will be arranging Skype/Zoom visits over the autumn term.
+I am taking bookings for virtual visits over the autumn term.
 Do drop me a line if you’d like a Q&A session for your class/school, I’m very happy to tailor my sessions.

 ‘Our Year 7 cohort sat on the edge of their seats as they worked with Amy.
 She is a natural story-teller who hooked her audience in – but she also did so much more.
 With her guidance, we collectively built a storyline for our own novel, and so the students got a real insight into the craft of writing.
 This visit was one of the highlights of our year.’